Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 Seeds and catkin buds on trees

 Falling leaves reveal seeds and catkin buds on trees.
-Hazel has in fact had new catkin buds, 1 to 1.5 centimetres long, on its twigs since July, and during the month they start to transition from green to beige in colour.
-Then will not lengthen into the characteristic yellow lambs tails till late January or February, however.
+Hazel has in fact had new catkin buds, 1 to 1.5 centimetres long, on its twigs since July.
+They transition from green to beige during the month, and then in January or February lengthen into the characteristic yellow lambs tails that are such a welcome sign of approaching spring.

 Other trees retaining seeds after leaf fall include female ash trees, which have bunches of desiccated brown "keys", and limes, which still have some of their winged fruits: both can hold on to them throughout the winter.